 Being narrower and longer are two attributes of Natracare that make them a good choice.
 It is too made from organic cotton, is soft, and biodegradable.
 Pads by Natracare are preferable by women for the initial weeks, post-delivery.

 These pads do not come with wings either, the only thing you have to compromise with.
 Another thing, these pads do not come along individual wrappings.

 These are among the best-rated pads available in the market.
 These pads are safer to be worn overnight as they are longer and have wider dimensions over the back area.
 These pads are good absorbents and hygienic to use.

 These pads seem bulky but make you feel comfortable when you are wearing them.
 Good news!
 Always maxi maternity pads do have wings.

 Postpartum menstruation is usually heavier than the normal flow.
-It is always better to be on the safer side, thus use maternity pads to deal with the non-pregnant state that may follow post-delivery.
-Sanitary pads are also preferable but only after the flow minimizes to normal levels.
+It is always better to be on the safer side, thus, use maternity pads to deal with the non-pregnant state that may follow post-delivery.
+Sanitary pads are also preferable but only after the flow minimises to normal levels.